-Our 3 amazing corn snakes live in (securely locked!) vivariums in the Heros Year 3 middle room.
+Our 3 amazing corn snakes live in (securely locked!) vivariums near the Heroes Year 3 middle room.
 Lots of people are nervous or scared of snakes but corn snakes are completely harmless!
 In fact, they are very gentle and make fantastic pets!

 Our adult corn snake is called Kellogg.
 He is nearly 5 years old.
 Kellogg measures around 160cm long - he is adult size and is unlikely to grow much more.
 On the wall above the snake tanks, there is a display of Kellogg's shed skins.
 When snakes grow, they peel off their old skin like a sock!
 Most of the time, the shed skin stays in one piece and it is always interesting to measure the length to see how long it is.
 However, measuring the skin to find Kellogg's length is not very accurate because his skin stretches as he wriggles out of it!
 Still, it does give us a rough idea of how long he is!

 Kellogg will shed his skin every 4-5 weeks.
 Around a week before he sheds, Kellogg turns 'blue'.
 This just means his normally bright, glossy skin and eyes becomes dull and milky.
 During this time, Kellogg is a bit sensitive to being touched - but who can blame him?
 It must be uncomfortable having your skin peel off!